 S3.
-Definitions-the dictionary
+Definitions - the dictionary

 The dictionary defines all relevant words used in the model and is designed to be consistent with state legislation.
-Definitions are included based on the following approach for all the model local laws:
+Definitions are included based on the following approach for all the models:

-- where a term is used in only one section of the model local law it is defined in that section and not repeated in the dictionary - where a term is defined in the Administration Model and also used with the same meaning in another model, the definition is not repeated in the dictionaries of the other models.
-Instead the term will be signposted in the other models' dictionaries to refer the reader to the definition in the Administration Model - generally, where a term is defined in the LGA it is not replicated in the model local law dictionaries.
-The first instance of the term's use in the model is footnoted to alert readers to refer to the LGA for its definition - where a term is defined in another Act and the models rely on the meaning given to the term in that Act specific reference is made to this effect in the model.
+• where a term is used in only one section of the model local law it is defined in that section and not repeated in the dictionary

+- where a term is defined in the Administration Model and also used with the same meaning in another model local law, the definition is not repeated in the dictionaries of the other model local laws.
+Instead the term will be signposted in the other model local law dictionaries to refer the reader to the definition in the Administration Model - generally, where a term is defined in the LGA it is not replicated in the model local law dictionaries.
+The first instance of the term's use in the model is footnoted to alert readers to refer to the LGA for its definition - where a term is defined in another Act and the model local laws rely on the meaning given to the term in that Act, specific reference is made to this effect in the model local law.